Back to the List

 Rules

-1. No spam challenges/awkward inconsistent spam {exception: if you have spam that flows really well with other high cps gameplay then its fine}
+1. No spam challenges/awkward inconsistent spam unless you have spam that flows really well with other high CPS gameplay

 2. Level must have decent effort put into it (level must be atleast structured)

-3. The Levels Publisher, Verifier and Atleast one Creator must all be Members of the EDS
+3. The level's Publisher, Verifier and at least one Creator must all be members of EDS

 4. Level can't be over 45 seconds long